-percent.11 To overcome supply shortages, the government made huge investments (in the light of Power Policies 2013 and 2015) in the generation sector.
+Instead of addressing the existing tariff policy issues,9 the government introduced three different surcharges in the tariff structure in 2015,10 besides increase in general tariff by about 44 percent.11 To overcome supply shortages, the government made huge investments (in the light of Power Policies 2013 and 2015) in the generation sector.
 Not only inefficiencies in the transmission and distribution sector were ignored; no effort was made to utilise the existing installed capacity to the maximum level.
-As a result of newly installed capacity, electricity generation became expensive due to the increase in capacity payments and expensive fuel mix.
+As a result of newly installed capacity, electricity generation became expensive due to increase in capacity payments and expensive fuel mix.

-Receivables kept on piling up in this period and the basic challenge of shortage of cash inflows continued forcing non-payments or delayed payments to generation companies and onward disruptions in the supply chain.
-Gross payables reached Rs 560 billion by the end of FY2017.
+Receivables kept on piling in this period and the basic challenge of shortage of cash inflows continued-forcing non-payments or delayed payments to generation companies and onward disruptions in the supply chain.
+Gross payables reached to Rs 560 billion by the end of FY2017.
 Besides, the debts raised to retire the previous liabilities became another source of the circular debt.
 That is, the amount parked in PHPL increased to Rs 432 billion by the end of FY2017.

-(c) PTI Government (2018 to date)
+3.2.3.
+PTI Government (2018 to date)

 The power sector was/ is a major challenge for the newly elected policymakers.
-As on July 31, 2018 (when the PTI government took charge) the circular debt amounted to Rs1.18 trillion, including Rs582 billion parked in PHPL (Bhutta, 2018).
+As on July 31, 2018 (when the PTI government took charge) the circular debt amounted to Rs 1.18 trillion, including Rs 582 billion parked in PHPL (Bhutta, 2018).

 So far this government has followed a policy (more or less) similar to the previous ones.
 Their main focus is on increasing prices.
-The government continued with the policy of uniform tariffs and direct subsidies for tariff differential, FATA, AJK, agriculture tube-wells and industry12.
-In July 2019 the government discontinued the industrial support package but approved it again in February 2020.
-Under this plan, electricity tariffs would be reduced by Rs 3.50 per unit to boost industrial exports.
+The government continued with the policy of uniform tariffs and direct subsidies for tariff differential, FATA, AJK, agriculture tube-wells and industry.
+12 In July 2019 the government discontinued industrial support package but approved again in February 2020.
+Under this plan, electricity tariff would be reduced by Rs.
+3.50 per unit for boosting industrial exports.

 In January 2019, the government notified the consumer tariff for various categories in ten distributions companies (DISCOs) via SRO1 (I)/2019 to SRO12 (I)/2019.
 Instead of a national average unified tariff of Rs.
 15.53 per unit, the government notified the average unified consumer tariff of Rs.
 11.95 per unit.
 The difference was left to be covered through subsidies.
-Besides, in one year the government increased prices three times for all the consumer categories except for domestic consumers below 300 units and imposed two surcharges to cover deficits.
+Besides, in one year the government increased prices three times for all the consumer categories except for domestic consumers below 300 units and imposed two surcharges to cover deficits (details in Section 3.2).
 But all in vain, as the payables are rising continuously.